Cristina Rivera Garza: Life

-Rivera Garza was born in Matamoros, Tamaulipas, in the northeast of Mexico near the border with the United States.
+Rivera Garza was born on October 1, 1964 in Matamoros, Tamaulipas, in the northeast of Mexico near the border with the United States.
 She is fluent in English and Spanish and has had a desire to write since her teenage years.

 She did her undergraduate studies at ENEP-Acatlán (part of UNAM) in sociology, then went on to study her master’s in Latin American history at UNAM.
 She holds a Ph.D. in History from the University of Houston (1995).
 Her doctoral thesis was on the subjection of the human body to state power in mental asylums in early 20th-century Mexico.

 She has lived in various places in Mexico as well as in the United States, developing her teaching career on both sides of the border, living in Mexico City, Toluca, Houston, and San Diego.
 Rivera Garza spent some of her “decisive years” studying in Mexico City, which she says has given her a personal and intimate relationship with Mexico’s capital, featured in her novel Nadie me verá llorar.
 However, she never permanently moved to the capital, which is Mexico’s literary center, making her feel outside of the country’s literary scene.
 She has also stated that she does not like the concentration of Mexico’s culture in the capital.

 While she declines to use words to describe herself, she does state that “I am me and my keyboard.”
 She states that her personality is not fixed, and such would be limiting.
 Rivera Garza maintains interests in narrative, history, and the nature of human language/communication.
 She believes that writing can be a question of life or death, and that writers should misbehave in real life as well as in the imagination to be connected to the world and better able to tell stories.